dxfjs/writer/docs/guide/entities.md

 const hatch = dxf.addHatch(boundary, mygradient); // If you want a reference to the added hatch.
 ```

-:::info
+:::warning
-This way you can add only non-associative hatches.
+- This way you can add only non-associative hatches.
 :::

-## `IMAGE` entity
+## `IMAGE`

 ```js
 import { DxfWriter, point3d } from "@tarikjabiri/dxf";